How much does an abortion cost at carafem?

 How can I get Abortion Pills By Mail?

 carafem offers abortion pill care via video visits in select states.
-If you have a mailing address in one of the following states, you may be eligible for abortion pill medication, delivered discreetly within 2-4 business days of your video visit with a physician.
+If you have a mailing address in one of the following states, you may be eligible for abortion pill medication, delivered discreetly within 1-4 business days of your video visit with a trusted medical provider.

 - New Jersey

-Costs range between $250-375.
-We are unable to take insurance or Medicaid for abortion pills by mail at this time.
+Costs range between $175-249.
 You will have a chance to talk about your options and decide what’s best for you during your video visit.

 How does an abortion pill appointment work?